mt3/pelican.vim/README.rst

-..
-Error:: UNSTABLE.
+UNSTABLE.
 DO NOT USE YET!

 pelican.vim